Reverse Education Center

 Common misconceptions about reverse mortgages include the following beliefs:

 • Misconception 1: The lender takes ownership of the home.
-In reality, the borrower retains the title and ownership throughout the duration of the reverse mortgage.
+In reality, the lender will put a lien on the property, but the borrower retains the title and ownership throughout the duration of the reverse mortgage so long as they comply with the terms of the loan.

 • Misconception 4: Reverse mortgages are prohibitively expensive.
 While they do have unique costs, when managed properly, reverse mortgage expenses are comparable to those for other types of home loans.

-Over the last 50 years, regulatory changes have made reverse mortgages increasingly safer by implementing stricter lender guidelines and government oversight.
-Home Equity Conversion Mortgage (HECM) borrowers receive protections associated with oversight from the U.S. Department of Housing and Urban Development (HUC).
+In the last several decades, regulatory changes particularly to the financial assessment portion of the application, have contributed to increased reverse mortgage safety.
+Home Equity Conversion Mortgage (HECM) borrowers receive protections associated with oversight from the U.S. Department of Housing and Urban Development (HUD).
 These protections include:

 • Lenders are now required to conduct financial assessments to ensure borrowers can meet their obligations, like property taxes and insurance.